How to Sell an Occupied Rental House

 Sell your property to another landlord

 It’s not what it sounds like, but you can sell your property together with tenants.
-It’s not against the law to sell the occupied property and let tenants stay until the lease is up if the new owner is ready to adopt a role of a landlord.
+It’s not against the law to sell the occupied property and let tenants stay until the lease is up if the new owner is ready to adopt the role of a landlord.
 However, this approach is associated with a number of issues.
 First, it means that your list of potential buyers will be narrowed down to those who are looking for a buy-to-let.
 Second, you’ll have to settle the issue with your tenants.
 After all, they’ll have to live in a property for sale, which means open houses and property inspections.
-And, as you remember, you can’t just let potential buyers without giving a prior notice to your tenants because it would be a violation of tenants’ rights.
+And, as you remember, you can’t just let potential buyers without giving prior notice to your tenants because it would be a violation of tenants’ rights.